jasonherrboldt/MusicOrganizer/README.md

 ### Take It For A Spin

 * Make sure you have at least Java 8 installed locally.
-CLick [here] (http://www.oracle.com/technetwork/java/javase/downloads/index.html) for Oracle JDK download links.
+Click [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) for Oracle JDK download links.
 * Click on the Release tab of this project and download the zip.
 * Unzip the directory to your local drive.
 * Delete output_file.txt in the project directory (running the program will make a new one)